+• Performance-based planning:

-- Performance-based planning: - MPOs will be required to establish and use a performance-based approach to transportation decision making and development of transportation plans. - Each MPO will establish performance targets that address the MAP-21 surface transportation performance measures. - The performance targets selected by an MPO will be coordinated with the relevant State to ensure consistency to the maximum extent practicable. - Performance targets selected by an MPO will be coordinated with public transportation providers, to the maximum extent practicable, to ensure consistency with Sections 5326(c) and 5329(d) of Title 49.
+- MPOs will be required to establish and use a performance-based approach to transportation decision making and development of transportation plans. - Each MPO will establish performance targets that address the MAP-21 surface transportation performance measures. - The performance targets selected by an MPO will be coordinated with the relevant State to ensure consistency to the maximum extent practicable. - Performance targets selected by an MPO will be coordinated with public transportation providers, to the maximum extent practicable, to ensure consistency with Sections 5326(c) and 5329(d) of Title 49. - MPOs are required to integrate into the metropolitan transportation planning process other performance-based transportation plans or processes. - The MPOs will establish performance targets not later than 180 days after the date that the relevant State or public transportation provider establishes performance targets. - Within two years of enactment of MAP-21, the structure of all MPOs will be required to include officials of public agencies that administer or operate public transportation systems.

-- MPOs are required to integrate into the metropolitan transportation planning process other performance-based transportation plans or processes. - The MPOs will establish performance targets not later than 180 days after the date that the relevant State or public transportation provider establishes performance targets. - Within two years of enactment of MAP-21, the structure of all MPOs will be required to include officials of public agencies that administer or operate public transportation systems. - Long-Range Transportation Plan - The long-range transportation plan will include a description of the performance measures and performance targets used in assessing the performance of the transportation system. - The long-range transportation plan will also include a system performance report and subsequent updates evaluating the condition and performance of the transportation system with respect to the established performance targets. - MPOs have the option of developing multiple scenarios for consideration during the development of the long-range transportation plan. - Transportation Improvement Program (TIP) - The TIP will include, to the maximum extent practicable, a description of the anticipated effect of the TIP toward achieving the performance targets established in the long-range transportation plan, linking investment priorities to those performance targets.
+• Long-Range Transportation Plan

+- The long-range transportation plan will include a description of the performance measures and performance targets used in assessing the performance of the transportation system. - The long-range transportation plan will also include a system performance report and subsequent updates evaluating the condition and performance of the transportation system with respect to the established performance targets. - MPOs have the option of developing multiple scenarios for consideration during the development of the long-range transportation plan.

+• Transportation Improvement Program (TIP)

+• The TIP will include, to the maximum extent practicable, a description of the anticipated effect of the TIP toward achieving the performance targets established in the long-range transportation plan, linking investment priorities to those performance targets.

 The MPO has been working with WisDOT and Shoreline Metro to set various performance targets in 2017 and 2018.
-Transit Asset Management (TAM) performance targets were established in mid-2017, and the MPO approved a resolution in support of WisDOT's safety performance targets in late 2017.
-Performance targets in the areas of pavement and bridge condition (on the National Highway System in the metropolitan planning area) and emission reductions associated with Congestion Mitigation and Air Quality (CMAQ) projects are expected to be set in 2018.
-The TIP will be amended to include a report on performance targets by late May of 2018, and the cooperative agreement regarding metropolitan transportation planning between the MPO, Shoreline Metro and WisDOT is also expected to be amended to account for establishment of and reporting on progress made in achieving performance targets by late May of 2018.
-This Update to the Year 2045 SATP will include a report on performance indicators in response to this requirement in MAP-21.
+Transit Asset Management (TAM) performance targets were established in 2017 and 2018, and the MPO approved resolutions in support of WisDOT's safety performance targets in 2017 and 2018.
+The MPO approved a resolution in support of WisDOT's statewide performance targets in the areas of pavement and bridge condition (on the National Highway System in the metropolitan planning area) and emission reductions associated with Congestion Mitigation and Air Quality (CMAQ) projects are expected in October of 2018.
+The TIP was amended to include a report on performance targets in the spring of 2018 (a similar report was included in the 2019 - 2022 TIP), and the cooperative agreement regarding metropolitan transportation planning between the MPO, Shoreline Metro and WisDOT was also amended to account for establishment of and reporting on progress made in achieving performance targets.
+Appendix B of this Update to the Year 2045 SATP includes (among other things) a report on performance indicators in response to this requirement in MAP-21.